Opportunity is Stealing our Time, Focus and Energy

 Are there any quick wins anymore?

 In my opinion, there have never been any quick wins.
 I believe in luck… and let me explain what I mean by that.

-In the excellent book outliers by Malcom Gladwell, this point is made very well and includes great examples such as Bill Gates (who was lucky enough to have programming access on a computer at the right time – just before the home computer revolution took off) and the hockey players who have statistically more chance of making professional if they are born in January (because try out cut off dates meaning they are older and stronger than players born in December).
+In the popular book outliers by Malcolm Gladwell, this point is made very well.
+It includes well-known examples such as Bill Gates (who was lucky enough to have programming access to a computer at the right time – just before the home computer revolution took off) and the hockey players who have statistically more chance of making professional if they are born in January (because try out cut off dates meaning they are older and stronger than players born in December).